kushaldas/pym/docs/projectstructure.rst

 Python Package Index (PyPI)
 ============================

 Do you remember the *pip* command we are using still now?
-Ever though from where those packages are coming from?
+Ever thought from where those packages are coming from?
 The answer is `PyPI <http://pypi.python.org/pypi>`_.
 It is a repository of software for the Python programming language.